HelloPeopleTv4you/M3U8-to-Embet-with-Clappr-Player/README.md

 ### Installation
 ## How to Use

-1. **Open the Project**:
+1. **Open Site **:
-   - After cloning the repository, open the `index.html` file in your web browser.
+   - this url https://m3-u8-to-embet.vercel.app/url=https://example.com/index.m3u8 web browser.

 2. **Enter the M3U8 URL**:
    - In the provided input field, paste the M3U8 streaming URL you want to convert into an embeddable link.